thbappy7706/astro-portfolio/README.md

 - OG images for blogs and projects are stored in `public/og/`.
 - Theming follows **shadcn's** color palette and can be easily tweaked.

-## Contribute & Support
-Love the project?
-Give it a ⭐ on GitHub!
-Contributions are always welcome—whether it's fixing a bug, adding a new feature, or even correcting a small typo.

-[👉 Check out the repo](https://github.com/Louai-Zokerburg/louai) and make your first pull request!

----

 Built with ❤️ using **Astro**.